Overview

 Testing network access to ThreatSTOP

-$ curl https://www.threatstop.com/cgi-bin/validip.pl
+$ curl https://logs.threatstop.com/cgi-bin/validip.pl

-Your IP address: <ip address>
+Your IP address: <IP address>

 Address is in the list of authorized hosts